OCR-D setup guide

 Prerequisites

-If you want to use the OCR-D-via-Docker solution, docker and docker compose have to be installed.
+If you want to use the OCR-D-via-Docker solution, docker has to be installed.

 After installing docker you may have to set up and start the docker daemon and add your user to the docker group: